Show us the lower price and we'll do more than match it, we'll beat it! Learn More

 Armenia is on the cards after breakfast today!
 First stop after we cross the border is the Akhtala Monastery, known for its 13th Century artistic frescoes.
 After exploring, we continue to our lunch stop of the day - Odzun, a historic village located on the Debed river bank.
 Enjoy an included traditional lunch served by a local family in their home.
 Also take the chance learn more about the family's bee hives and how they make honey.

-DAY 9: Haghpat - Dilijan - Molokan - Jukhtak Vank - Dilijan
+DAY 9: Haghpat - Molokan - Jukhtak Vank - Dilijan

 DAY 10: Dilijan - Sevan Lake - Geghard - Garni - Yerevan

-Journey through the Dilijan National Park to make it to the spa town of Dilijan.
-Dilijan is surrounded by forests and located in the Argstev gorge.
-With marvellous views, it’s no wonder its known as the Armenian Switzerland!
-Take a walk down Sharambeyan Street and admire the many craftsmen, bakeries, cafes and souvenir shops.
-Next, it’s a short drive to Lake Sevan.
+This morning, it’s a short drive to Lake Sevan.
 This is the highest freshwater lake in the Caucasus.
 Visit the Sevanavank Monastery, from where you can enjoy the breathtaking scenery of Sevan and surrounds.
 Drive to the UNESCO-protected Geghard Monastery.
 This ancient chapel was originally founded as a small cave chapel as early as the 4th Century!
+We'll make a photo stop near to the border with Turkey for incredible views of Mount Ararat, the place where Noah's Ark is said to rest.
 Continue to the Garni Pagan Temple, located in the State Khosrov Reserve.
 This is the only temple that remained after the adoption of Christianity.
 Take the opportunity to listen to the Duduk - an Armenian instrument made of apricot wood.
 Its sound is said to have human-voice quality.
-Dine with a traditional Armenian family and taste the local cuisine.

 DAY 11: Yerevan city tour - Echmiatsin - Yerevan